China AI Access

 China has the world's most production-hardened AI ecosystem for manufacturing, logistics, document processing, and enterprise operations.
 These solutions have been running in real factories, real supply chains, and real offices — not in sandboxes.

-The problem isn't access to the technology.
-It's that most of it never reaches SEA operators — because the distribution layer doesn't exist, the localisation hasn't been done, and the evaluation hasn't been run.
+The problem is not access to the technology.
+It is that most of it never reaches SEA operators — because the distribution layer does not exist, the localisation has not been done, and the evaluation has not been run.

 We are the distribution layer.